twse/random-stuff/README.md

 ## Edit or remove yourself in Mozilla credits list via command line
 1. Clone the `mozilla/community-data` repository.
-2. Rebase the repository with a higher number to edit all revisions (i.e. display the entire log).
+2. Rebase the repository with a higher number to display all commits in the log.
 3. Edit the `names.csv` file to change or remove your entry.
 4. **Reword** the message to edit the name, email, citation or all strings or **drop** the message to remove the commit.
 5. Save it, login as `gurumukhi` and force push the changes.